Best paint color for media room (Full Guide)

 Your speaker setup is essential in creating the ultimate media room experience.
 If you’re using a TV, you’ll need a soundbar or surround sound system.

-No matter what type of speakers you choose, position them carefully, so they provide the best possible sound quality.
+No matter what type of speakers you choose, position them carefully so they provide the best possible sound quality.
 If the room is big enough, you might want to opt for a 5.1 or 7.1 surround sound system to feel like you’re in the middle of the action.

 Otherwise, a good pair of 2.1 speakers with a good bass usually does the trick for movies.